Opsydia Parkwalk Opportunities EIS Hero

 Our view

 The Parkwalk EIS funds have a clear investment strategy in a defined area: university spinouts.
-Its investments stretch from artificial intelligence for autonomous vehicles, to the world’s most efficient solar cells, to electric motors being used by Ferrari.

 The investment team has plenty of experience in this field, and Parkwalk’s standing in the industry could allow access to opportunities other managers would be hard-pressed to access.
 Investors have historically been well rewarded for supporting this high-risk area of the market, although past performance is not a guide to the future.